Jelly-RDF/pyjelly/docs/contributing/index.md

-# Contributing to Pyjelly
+# Contributing to pyjelly

 Hi!
-This guide explains how to get started with developing Pyjelly and contributing to it.
+This guide explains how to get started with developing pyjelly and contributing to it.

 ## Quick start